The PTree File Format

 represents the URI

 The PTree format is designed to allow future Saxon releases to read files created using older releases.
 The converse may not always be true: it might sometimes be impossible for release N to read a PTree file created using release N+1.

-In releases up to and including Saxon 9.3, the PTree files were always at version 0.
-Saxon
+In releases up to and including Saxon 9.8 the PTree files were always at version 0.
+A change was

 attribute types (